HobbyChop/mDS/README.md

 ## Development specification

 The contract for building against the mDS: writing a DS ROM that talks to the cart, hacking the firmware, or building the hardware.
-Deeper detail lives in [`docs/`](../docs); this is the working summary.

 ### Host link (slot-2): a read-only channel